Conjectures on stably Newton degenerate singularities: Abstract

 \section{Abstract}

 We discuss a problem of Arnold, whether every function is stably equivalent to one which is non-degenerate for its Newton diagram.
-The answer is negative.
-The easiest example can be given in characteristic $p$: the function $x^p$ is not stably equivalent to a non-degenerate function.
-To deal with characteristic zero we describe a method to make functions non-degenerate after suspension and give an example of a surface singularity where this method does not work.
-We conjecture that it is in fact not stably equivalent to a non-degenerate function.
+We argue that the answer is negative.
+We describe a method to make functions non-degenerate after stabilisation and give examples of singularities where this method does not work.
+We conjecture that they are in fact stably degenerate, that is not stably equivalent to non-degenerate functions.

+We review the various non-degeneracy concepts in the literature.
+For finite characteristic we conjecture that there are no wild vanishing cycles for non-degenerate singularities.
+This implies that the simplest example of singularities with finite Milnor number, $x^p+x^q$ in characteristic $p$, is not stably equivalent to a non-degenerate function.

-We argue that irreducible plane curves with an arbitrary number of Puiseux pairs are stably non-degenerate.
-As the suspension involves many variables, it becomes very difficult to determine the Newton diagram in general, but the form of the equation indicates that it is non-degenerate.
+We argue that irreducible plane curves with an arbitrary number of Puiseux pairs (in characteristic zero) are stably non-degenerate.
+As the stabilisation involves many variables, it becomes very difficult to determine the Newton diagram in general, but the form of the equations indicates that the defining functions are non-degenerate.